nbuskirk/blog/README.md

 #### Contains: Signup/Form

 ## Nav
 A top-level navigation component.
-Shows router links and conditional login/logout links if there is a user present.
+Shows router links and conditional profile, and login/logout links if there is a user present.

 ## Profile
 A user profile component.
 Displays user info.
 If accessed directly without logging in will redirect to home route.